-US labeling: Store vials at 2°C to 8°C (36°F to 46°F).
+Store vials at 2°C to 8°C (36°F to 46°F).
 Protect from sunlight.
 Use within 2 hours of mixing.
 Do not freeze vaccine after reconstitution.

 Antibiotics: May diminish the therapeutic effect of BCG Vaccine (Immunization).
 Exceptions: Acetic Acid (Otic); Acetic Acid (Topical); Azithromycin (Ophthalmic); Aztreonam (Oral Inhalation); Bacitracin (Ophthalmic); Bacitracin (Topical); Ciprofloxacin (Ophthalmic); Clindamycin (Topical); Dapsone (Topical); Erythromycin (Ophthalmic); Erythromycin (Topical); Fidaxomicin; Framycetin; Fusidic Acid (Ophthalmic); Fusidic Acid (Topical); Gatifloxacin; Gentamicin (Ophthalmic); Gentamicin (Topical); MetroNIDAZOLE (Topical); Sulfacetamide (Ophthalmic); Tobramycin (Ophthalmic).
 Monitor therapy

 AzaTHIOprine: May enhance the adverse/toxic effect of Vaccines (Live).
 AzaTHIOprine may diminish the therapeutic effect of Vaccines (Live).
 Management: Low-dose azathioprine (3 mg/kg/day or less) is not considered sufficiently immunosuppressive to create vaccine safety concerns and is not a contraindication for administration of zoster vaccine.
 Higher doses of azathioprine should be avoided.
 Consider therapy modification